One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Apart from enhancing page experience, page speed has become one of the top 200 most important ranking factors to reflect how important it is for a website’s UX.

-Speed is not just a ranking factor – there is a direct correlation between having a faster website and more conversions.
-A connection between speed and higher conversion rates was found in a 2019 study by Portent.
-The study showed that with each additional second of load time (between seconds 0 to 5), conversion rates dropped by an average of 4.42%.
-The study also found that the first 5 seconds of the page speed affect conversion rates the most.
+Speed is not just a ranking factor—there is a direct correlation between having a faster website and more conversions.
+A 2019 study by Portent found a connection between speed and higher conversion rates.
+The study showed that with each additional second of load time (between seconds 0 and 5), conversion rates dropped by an average of 4.42%.
+The study also found that the first 5 seconds of page speed affect conversion rates the most.

-All these studies demonstrate the importance of speed – even a minor improvement to your website’s Google PageSpeed can have a positive impact on your business.
+All these studies demonstrate the importance of speed – even a minor improvement to your website’s Google PageSpeed can positively impact your business.

 Resource: PageSpeed Tips and Statistics You Need to Know